10.20.11 Letting Off Steam

 - — 6 fresh or frozen curry leaves

 Seven to 24 hours before you wish to serve the dhokla, start soaking the dal and rice.
 Wash them separately.
 Place the dal in a bowl and add water to cover by 1 inch.
 Place the rice in another bowl and add water to cover by 1 inch.
 Cover both bowls and set aside to soak for at least 6 hours, or overnight.

 Drain the dal, measure out 1 cup, and place it in the food processor.
 Drain the rice, measure out 1 cup, and transfer to the food processor.
-Add the water and process for about 1 minute, until the dal and rice are well ground.
+Add the water and process until the dal and rice are well ground, a few minutes.
 Add the yogurt and process until smooth.
 The batter should be thick but pourable.
 Leave the batter in the processor bowl.

 Organize your steaming arrangement (see details in post) and bring the water to a boil.
 Lightly grease an 8" round cake pan.